 This sweet and spicy glazed salmon is an easy 15 minute sheet pan dinner.
 The glaze is a deliciously sticky combo reminiscent of teriyaki or sweet soy sauce.

 I haven’t cooked salmon in a super long time.
 Honestly my home-cooked seafood is usually limited to shrimp, tilapia and occasionally some scallops (for fancy days!).
-When Tim and I were strolling through Trader Joe’s the other day though, my eye caught hold of some super vibrant wild salmon filets and I thought “maybe it’s time to put salmon back into the rotation?”.
+I was strolling through Trader Joe’s the other day though, my eye caught hold of some super vibrant wild salmon filets and I thought “maybe it’s time to put salmon back into the rotation?”.

 Because salmon has a stronger, more fishy flavor than tilapia or shrimp, I think it tastes best when paired with equally bold flavors.
 This sweet and spicy baked salmon recipe is sort of like a teriyaki salmon.
 It’s cooks in a slow steam bath of marinade and then it’s quickly crisped up in the broiler to get all nice and glazed.